-The Pool of Arches is an ancient underground pool in the city of Ramla.
-And you can explore it by sailing in boats.
-Let’s begin exploring!
+The Pool of Arches is an ancient underground pool in Ramla.
+And you can sail in a boat inside this pool.

 Sunday – Thursday: 8:00 – 18:00 (till 16:00 during the winter).